seahorse-byte/ephemeral_hub/README.md

-# Ephemeral Spaces
+# Ephemeral Hub

 [![Netlify Status](https://api.netlify.com/api/v1/badges/536b5578-79be-4846-a997-23062497dfa1/deploy-status)](https://app.netlify.com/projects/ephemeral-spaces/deploys)

-Ephemeral Spaces is a temporary, no-login-required space for text, files, and collaborative brainstorming.
+Ephemeral Hub is a temporary, no-login-required hub for text, files, and collaborative brainstorming.
 It provides a digital equivalent of a scrap piece of paper or a temporary whiteboard, where all content is automatically deleted after a set time.

 ## This project is a monorepo containing: